djplaner/canvas-collections/docs/walk-throughs/advanced/fix-claytons-card-css.md

 There is a way to fix this, if you have access to the Design Plus tool.

+!!! note "Not on the Canvas Mobile app"

-> ⚠️ **Note:** The solution used here will not work on the Canvas Mobile app.
+    The solution used here will not work on the Canvas Mobile app.
 Hence the view will default to the standard Claytons version.

 | Live | Claytons |